joshfernandez/joshfernandez/README.md

 When I'm not deep in code, you'll often find me exploring another passion of mine—music.
 I'm a songwriter who loves translating thoughts into melodies.
 I enjoy writing and recording my original songs and sharing them with friends and the wider community.

 I also believe in giving back to the tech community, whether it's mentoring at hackathons, teaching coding to kids, or volunteering at tech socials.
-I find it fulfilling to inspire the next generation of developers to make the world a better place!
+I find it fulfilling to inspire the next generation of developers in making the world a better place!

 ---